sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 **<font size = 3> Image bands </font>**

 Once an asset is selected, SEPAL will load its bands in the interface.
-Simply click on the band name to select them.
-Selected bands are displayed in gold.
+Click on the band name to select it.
+The selected bands are summarized in the expansion panel title (1) and displayed in gold in the panel content (2).

 In this example, we selected: